Published on 08-Apr-2011

 "In general, it’s about making various processes transparent.
 Success can then be measured wherever data is generated.
 The longer term goal is, of course, to improve BMW’s performance in all areas and thus further consolidate its success " - Michael Unger, Key Account Manager Predictive Analytics at IBM SPSS in Germany

-Business Analytics, Business Intelligence, Predictive Analytics, Smart Work, Smarter Planet, Business-to-Consumer, Information On Demand
+BA - Business Analytics, BA - Business Intelligence, BA - Predictive Analytics, Smart Work, Smarter Planet, Business-to-Consumer, Information On Demand

 Customers all over the world trust IBM Business Analytics and in particular SPSS to improve their corporate performance.